VanyaKo/Compiler_Construction/tests/README.md

 // IO classes
 class CharInput is
-    method Avaliable() : Integer; // returns the number of items Avaliable to read from the buffer method Read() : Integer; // reads an item, blocks until is available method ReadLine() : Array[Integer]; // returns only Integer values that are valid unicode character codes, blocks until is available method Read(n : Integer) : Array[Integer]; // read n next characters end
+    method Avaliable() : Integer; // returns the number of items Avaliable to read from the buffer method ReadChar() : Integer; // reads an item, blocks until is available method ReadLine() : Array[Integer]; // returns only Integer values that are valid unicode character codes, blocks until is available method Read(n : Integer) : Array[Integer]; // read n next characters end